stevenmukama/javascript-group-capstone/README.md

 > Here in this project you can add new comments.
 > Here in this project you can see the number of likes.
 > This project has add comments functionality.
+> This project has a popup when you click on the comments.
+> This project is tested with Jest library.
 > This project stores data in API.
 > This project is totally bug free.